Live the excitement of wild boar hunt in Italy

 After dinner, when even the larger boars will get out of the forest, protected by the dark, you might night hunt them, slowly walking on dirty roads and spotting them in the fields, before engaging in the difficult stalk to get to the “night shooting distance” of 60 – 70 yards.

 Wild boar hunting is the most traditional among all Italian hunts where, since centuries hunters are joined by their non hunting companions, this is still true today and our hunts are perfect to be shared with non hunters, ending the wild boar hunting days with typical Italian dinner in the main hall of the beautiful medieval castle set on the highest hill of the hunting area.

-Hunters wishing to experience a short but exciting hunt while visiting Central Italy.
+Hunters wishing to experience the countryside and an exciting hunt while visiting Central Italy.

 Why will you like it?